richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

 This is slightly problematic since on the JS side it's not easy to change the sampling rate.
 For example, my laptop records audio at 48000hz and the browser can't override it.

 One other thing to note is that the Gemini Multimodal Live API can do Voice Activity Detection (VAD).
 This is nice since it means you don't have to implement it yourself.
 However, due to the limited quota, you'll run out of quota pretty quickly if you send a continuous audio stream to the API.
+This is why the I had to add VAD on the client as well.

 Also the current implementation requires that the user wear headphones since system noise cancellation isn't implemented.